tytydraco/yessleep/out/I_Found_a_Radio_Station_for_a_Town_that_Doesnt_Exist_Part_1.md

 **Teagan:** “While you keep an eye out for Dracula, here is some music since we had taken up most of your time.”

-\**music plays for about seven minutes before Rockwell's Somebody Is Watching Me gets interrupted \**
+\**music plays for about seven minutes before Rockwell's Somebody Is Watching Me gets interrupted*\*

 **Spencer**: “Sorry for the interruption, but get indoors immediately.
 I repeat, immediately.
 Lock your doors, windows, anything that can be used as an exit.
 Drag anybody or any pets you may have indoors.
-Go in the attic, basement, what have you, and do not, and I repeat, do not open for anyone that’s knocking and saying that they’re a loved one, begging to get indoors.”
+Go in the attic, basement, what have you, and do not, and I repeat, do not open for anyone that’s knocking and saying that they’re a loved one begging to get indoors.”

 **Teagan**: “Especially for the loved ones that you know are deceased.”